 The deeply immersive experience of Centurion VR’s cricket simulation is the result of several highly accurate systems working in conjunction.
 The bat tracking system, run by SteamVR™, tracks the player’s bat movements with submillimeter accuracy.
 The in-game ball positional data are captured and replayed by the advanced, sport-specific Hawk-Eye™ tracking system.
 Synapse engineers designed the VR bat to be the correct size and weight, and created a number of force feedback systems within—provided by solenoids and eccentric rotating mass motors—that make it feel as if you are actually hitting a ball.

 The simulation features real-life bowling data from live matches via the aforementioned Hawk-Eye system, which not only creates fun gameplay for cricket fans, but also the performance to support cricket simulation and training for top professional players.

-Though economical, utilizing off-the-shelf or bolt on hardware raises a number of concerns:
+Though economical, utilizing off-the-shelf or bolt on hardware raises several concerns:

 - Potentially degraded tracking performance

 - Potential for IMU & haptic force-feedback coupling